breadispan/TurnCounter/Readme.md

 ## Changelog

 ### v1.0
-- Initial release of `ExoYsTurnCounter` addon.
+- Initial release of `TurnCounter` addon.
 - Displays the turn count and changes colors based on the current turn.

 ## License